Eliasjoneborg/incidence-of-opportunities-for-improvement/Study-Plan.md

 Defined as physical injury and the body’s associated response
-\[[1](#ref-Gerdin2015)\], trauma is one of the primary causes for mortality and morbidity throughout the world. \[[2](#ref-GlobalStats)\] It is a disease estimated to claim the lives of several million people annually and constitutes a massive burden on the global economy.
+\[[1](#ref-Gerdin2015)\], trauma is one of the primary causes for mortality and morbidity throughout the world. \[[2](#ref-GlobalStats)\] It is a disease estimated to claim several million lives each year and constitutes a massive burden on the global economy.
 \[[2](#ref-GlobalStats)\] For every death by trauma, three patients are rendered permanently disabled \[[3](#ref-Trauma)\], which significantly amplifies the social and economic impacts of the disease as well as the